beyzanur-seyhan/google-payment-system/Readme.md

-# TRENDYOL PAYMENT SYSTEM 💳
+# GOOGLE PAYMENT SYSTEM 💳

 ▶️ [Used Languages Or Technologies](#used-languages-or-technologies)